Lion’s Mane (Hou Tou Gu)

 Lion’s mane is a culinary and medicinal mushroom.
 It can be mistaken for other (also edible) species of Hericium, that can grow in the same areas as lion’s mane.
 In China, India, Japan, and Korea the mushroom is popularly used raw, cooked, dried, or steeped in teas.
 Lion’s mane is especially useful for supporting the brain, heart, and gut.
 It helps protect against dementia, Alzheimer’s disease, depression, and damage to the nervous system, including strokes and physical injuries.
 It can help protect against ulcers in the digestive tract and help reduce the risk of heart disease.
 Lion’s mane helps to manage diabetes.

-Below is an overview of Lion’s Mane (Hou Tou Gu), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Lion’s Mane (Hou Tou Gu).
+Below is an overview of Lion’s Mane, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of Lion’s Mane.

 Also Known As: Monkey Head Mushroom, Bearded Tooth Mushroom, Satyr’s Beard, Pom Pom Mushroom, Bearded Hedgehog Mushroom, Bearded Tooth Fungus